Holdi601/JoystickProfiler/README.md

 # What features might come?

 -Maybe other games come like star citizen, as that game is in its joystick mapping a mess inside the game.
 But if so, thats far out.
-(Right now im in the testing state how easy it is outside the game like IL2 or FS2020 or SC to change inputs)
+(Right now im in the testing state how easy it is outside the game like  FS2020 or SC to change inputs)

 -Refactoring at some point, prolly too much spaghetti for some :-D